5 minute read

 An article in Environmental Entomology discussed how researchers discovered cedarwood can get rid of ticks.
 In addition it was found to kill Black-legged tick nymphs.
 The best way to apply cedarwood oil to your yard is to purchase a premixed kit.
 There are several premixed Cedar Oil lawn applications available online.
 One of the more popular brands is YardSafe Cedarcide.
 Simply attach your garden hose and spray down the areas where you want to repel ticks.
 Its simple, easy and effective.

 Tickscaping can also apply to your dogs indoor environment.
-Just as keeping your yard clean and clear will reduce ticks out doors so will frequent cleaning indoors reduce the chances of ticks living in your house.
+Just as keeping your yard clean and clear is an excellent natural tick repellent for dogs so will frequent cleaning indoors reduce the chances of ticks living in your house.
 This in especially important for your dogs bedding.

 Researchers from the Ohio State University determined that vacuuming is able to kill 96% of adult fleas and 100% of young fleas.
 The lead researcher noted the combination of vacuum brushes, fans, and internal air currents combine to kill the fleas.
 He theorized the vacuuming process wore away the fleas waxy outer layer that keeps them hydrated.
 The advice on flea and tick control through vacuuming was also endorsed by researchers from the University of Florida Institute of Food and Agricultural Sciences.
 They determined the vacuum is your best friend for controlling the brown dog tick.